jaida123gabrielle/TechLeaderProfile/README.md

 ## Resources
-- Starter Repo (this repo)
+- Starter Repo
+ - **index.html** - Homepage.
+Has style.css, script.js and jQuery library already linked.
+ - **script.js** - JS File.
+Setup to be ready for jQuery.
+ - **style.css** - CSS File.
+Has example style declaration in it.
 - Client and Engineer Worksheet (access with CSEdge): http://bit.ly/clientEngineerWorksheet